Corporate Governance

 • Audit Committee

-The Board of Directors appoints three independent directors to be the members of the Audit Committee.
-At least one of the three independent directors must possess knowledge and experience in accounting and finance.
 The members of audit committee must be independent as stated in the rules and regulations concerning qualifications and scope of duties and responsibilities of the Audit Committee set by the Stock Exchange of Thailand (SET).
-The Audit Committee reports directly to the Board of Directors and their scope of duties and responsibilities, as stated in the charter of the Audit Committee, is reviewed and improved at least once annually.
+The Audit Committee reports directly to the Board of Directors and their scope of duties and responsibilities, as stated in the charter of the Audit Committee, is reviewed and revised at least once annually.

 • Nomination and Remuneration Committee